How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 A short list of things that aren't obvious from the UI but save real time once you know them.

 - Each device has its own auto-delivery toggle.
-You can have a "drop new chapters here" Kindle and a "manual sends only" Kindle on the same account.
+You can have a "drop new files here" Kindle and a "manual sends only" Kindle on the same account.

 - Discord notifications.
 Subscribers can opt into per-delivery Discord pings.
-Useful if you want to know the second a chapter lands instead of going to your Kindle to check.
+Useful if you want to know the second a file lands instead of going to your Kindle to check.

-- Removing a source doesn't delete delivered files.
-Anything that already shipped to your Kindle stays there.
-Removing only stops future syncs.
+- Removing a file doesn't delete what's already on your Kindle.
+Anything that already shipped to the device stays there.
+Removing only cleans up your MangaSendr library.

 Troubleshooting: when chapters don't arrive on your Kindle